St. Mark Lutheran Church

 About Pew Connections

-We are delighted to have you join us for service.
-If you have any questions, please don't hesitate to ask.
-The Pew Connections, located at the end of the pew, is a crucial tool for us to keep track of our community's attendance and to receive your notes.
-We encourage you to use it.
+We are glad to have you worship with us today.
+If you have any questions, please feel free to ask anyone.
+The Pew Connections card, located at the end of each pew, helps us keep track of attendance and receive your notes.
+We invite you to take a moment to fill one out.

-As we celebrate Holy Communion, we do so in the confession of the Christian faith that rejoices with glad confidence because our Lord gives us not only bread and wine but also His very body and blood to forgive sins (Matthew 26:26-29) in this Meal.
+As we celebrate The Lord’s Supper, we do so in the confession of the Christian faith that rejoices with glad confidence because our Lord gives us not only bread and wine but also His very body and blood for the forgiveness of sins (Matthew 26:26-29).
 Furthermore, this act strengthens our union with Him and with one another.
 Our Lord invites to His table those who trust that the Lord's body and blood are given for the forgiveness of sins.
-We are warned in scripture that those who receive this Sacrament unworthily do so to their great harm (1 Corinthians 11:23-32), and because the Lord's Supper is a confession of the common faith which is confessed at this altar, any who are not yet instructed, who are in doubt, or who hold a confession differing from of the Lutheran Church—Missouri Synod and yet desire to receive the Sacrament, are asked to first speak to an Elder or the Pastor.
+We are warned in scripture that those who receive this Sacrament unworthily do so to their great harm (1 Corinthians 11:23-32), and because the Lord's Supper is a confession of the common faith which is confessed at this altar, anyone who is not yet instructed, who are in doubt, or who hold a confession differing from the Lutheran Church—Missouri Synod and yet desire to receive the Sacrament, are asked to first speak to the Pastor.
 Those who wish to receive grape juice, not wine, can do so by receiving the white grape juice distributed in trays.

 About the Service Online

 We invite family, friends, and neighbors to view services via Facebook Live.
-To find us, go to internet and find https://www.facebook.com and search for St. Mark Lutheran Church and Preschool of Elko, Nevada.
+To find us, go to https://www.facebook.com and search for St. Mark Lutheran Church and Preschool of Elko, Nevada.
 We are a congregation of The Lutheran Church—Missouri Synod.
-Together, we are forging faith and family for the frontier of life.
+We are built on the Holy scriptures, we proclaim Christ crucified and risen for the life of the world.

 About Giving